Graduate Entry Medicine funding (Years 2-4)

 The relevant funding authority will assess your application and notify the University and you of the award.
-If you qualify for a bursary for living costs the University Finance Office will pay it in to your bank account.
+If you qualify for a bursary and NHS Grant for living costs the University Finance Office will pay it into your bank account.

 Help with living costs

 The table does not include extra study weeks allowance.
-The standard academic year runs from the third week of September to mid June.
-For each extra week that you have to attend your course outside of this period £84 is added to the Bursary entitlement.
+The standard academic year runs from the third week of September to mid-June.
+For each extra week that you have to attend your course outside this period, £84 is added to the bursary entitlement.
 This addition is part of the income assessment.

 If you live in your parental home while studying your bursary entitlement will be reduced.